A restaurant that fed the homeless said it might have to close. Donations poured in.

 Mannan said the donations will help pay for his expenses, which are about $45,000 a month, and will help him rehire some of his staff.
 He said more people are now coming to order food from the restaurant, too.

 “My dream is to go back to the same old ways,” he said.
-“To go back and anybody who can’t afford a meal, come in … Now it looks like that dream is coming into reality.”
+“To go back and anybody who can’t afford a meal, come in. … Now it looks like that dream is coming into reality.”

 Another dream, he said, is to use any leftover funds toward a foundation that can support other restaurants in feeding the homeless or hungry.